-Under § 14 para.
-5 of the German Aeronautical Products Investigation Order (LuftGerPV), pilots in Germany are able to carry out the inspections themselves or appoint a third party to do so (e.g. manufacturer/importer), provided that the requirements are all fulfilled.
+Pilots are able to carry out the inspections themselves or appoint a third party to do so (e.g. manufacturer/importer), provided that the requirements given in the Inspection Information are all fulfilled.

 However, if this is done, the liability and warranty of Swing Flugsportgeräte GmbH will lapse.